 In this frame, annuities allow for smooth, lifelong, consumption in retirement.
 Via consumption smoothing, annuities allow aging retirees to preserve spending at later stages in life where other retirees may have to reduce consumption in order to avoid outliving their retirement savings.
 In this frame, annuities, which guarantee lifetime income, serve as a form of longevity insurance by reducing the risk that people outlive their money in retirement.

 When viewed through the consumption framework, annuities are far more attractive to pre-retirees.

-Learn more about how the Personal Pension can help you enjoy retirement and see what it could look like for you below.
+Learn more about how income annuities can help you enjoy retirement and see what it could look like for you below.